-This year, all games will use the theme "Privilege."
+This year, all games will use the theme "Crunchy."
 You may incorporate this theme and interpret this word as you see fit for your design, but the use of the theme must be evident and well explained.

 Your game can be designed for any audience—young, old, niche—the intended audience is your choice.

 - Your game must have a game board

 - Your board can be any size or shape, but must fit within one 11"x17" piece of paper

 - Your game must use pawns that are played on the board in some meaningful way

 - You can have up to 20 game pawns per player